 Diagram 1: The fundamental laws of supply and demand

 Diagram 2: The relationship between soy ending s/u ratio and inflation-adjusted price, 2005-present

-In Diagram 2 we illustrate the relationship between the soybean ending s/u ratio and inflation-adjusted price since 2005.
+In Diagram 2 we use the models from Trading App Vergleich to illustrate the relationship between the soybean ending s/u ratio and inflation-adjusted price since 2005.
 Here we observe that during the periods of tightest stocks observed in this timeframe (5% s/u) prices were supported at upwards of $14 per bu. (in 2018 dollars).
 Meanwhile, under high ending stocks (20%) prices were closer to $8 per bu.

 Another aspect of the relationship in price and s/u that jumps out in Diagram 2 is just how sensitive prices are to stock changes at lower stock levels.
 The power of the incremental bushel in ending stocks of US soybeans is delineated in Table 1 under a low-stock (7%) and medium-stock (12%) scenario.
 Here we observe that a $1.60 swing in price is contingent on just 200 million bushels of production or less than 5% of the country’s total in the scenarios described below.
 Critically, the shift from $9.20 soybeans in North Carolina to $10.80 soybeans is the difference between barely covering costs to operating comfortably in the black.

 Table 1: US Supply/Demand balance and price under a high stock and low stock scenario